Aircloak/static-website/Readme.md

 ## Short version

 We use git to deploy our website.
 Add `root@hannibal.mpi-sws.org:/git/www.aircloak.com` as a remote to your git repo and push to it to make changes appear on the website.
-Only changes in the master branch will be available on the site.
+Only changes in the develop branch will be available on the site.

 ## Long version